 The newsroom is overseen by Brant Houston, the Knight Chair in Investigative Reporting at the Journalism Department of the College of Media at the University of Illinois at Urbana-Champaign.
 Pamela G. Dempsey and Dylan Tiger serve as editors and assist students in reporting.
 Dylan Tiger is also the online administrator.

-The project is run by the Journalism Department of the College of Media at the University of Illinois at Urbana-Champaign.The project began with funding from the Marajen Stevick Foundation and the University of Illinois and a matching grant from the John S. Knight and James L. Knight Foundation.
-The local firm OJC Technologies helped create the website.
+The newsroom began with funding from the Marajen Stevick Foundation and the University of Illinois and a matching grant from the John S. Knight and James L. Knight Foundation.

 If you are interested in getting involved or in making a donation to CU-CitizenAccess, please contact Brant Houston at email@example.com.